ibm-cloud-docs/log-analysis/tutorial/tutorial_use_LogDNA.md

 10. Add a table widget by clicking **Add Widget** > **Table**.

 11. Click the table widget.
 The configuration for the widget is displayed.

-12. Change the **Field** and **Field Value** to change what is displayed in the table.  in **Group By**, specify the field used to group the data .
+12. Change the **Field** and **Field Value** to change what is displayed in the table.
+In **Group By**, specify the field used to group the data .
 For example, you might change **Field** to *host* and **Field Value** to a host in your account.
 You then might want to group that data by *app*.
 The widget will display a table of the counts for the host grouped by app during the past day.
 You can also change the **Duration** of time counted and specify a **Label** for your widget.

    If you need a table with more rows, change the **Data Format** **Number of Rows** to your preferred value.

 13. You can resize any of the widgets by clicking the widget and clicking and dragging one of the anchors.
 Widgets can be moved by clicking the widget and dragging it to your desired location on the screen.

 14. Click **Save Screen** > **Save** to save your changes.